The Major League Baseball Swing (Rotational Hitting)

 After you shift your weight forward, you should land on your toe.

 • Touch the toe or inside ball of foot, not the heel.
 Why?
-Your hips tend to open up if you use your heel.
+Your hips tend to open up prematurely if you use your heel.

-• Hips are closed, not open.
+• Hips are even, not open

 Cues to use: Push your torso forward, stride for every pitch, stride when the pitcher releases the ball, easy stride, coil back as you go forward, elbow up at touch, hips even

-Bad cues: elbow down, step forward
+Bad cues: back elbow down, step forward

 3. The Swing Forward Phase